This is the engine after a complete rebuild of the cooling system.

 Beams had to be sawn off to give access to the engine.

 All the parts of the cooling system had to come off, to be examined and cleaned.
 But access was impeded by two floor beams that had been positioned right over the top of the engine, and it was impossible to get a wrench on some of the nuts.
-The beams had to come out so I used my circular saw to make 45 degree cuts on each end of the beams and remove them.
+The beams had to come out, so I used my circular saw to make 45 degree cuts on each end of the beams and remove them.
 Later, after the engine was repaired I glued a sliver of wood on the beam ends to make up for the thickness of the saw cut, then fitted guides on each side of the joint to prevent the beam slipping off and they now just rests on the slanted ends.

-This is the heat exchanger with over 100 honeycome tunnels.Even after removing the beams, to be able to get to the heat exchanger I first had to remove the intake manifold and then the heavy cast iron exhaust manifold, to be able to even reach the nuts securing the heat exchanger… It is at times like this when I would have liked to get my bruised knuckles around the necks of the people who built this engine!
+This is the heat exchanger with over 100 honeycome tunnels.Even after removing the beams, to be able to get to the heat exchanger I first had to remove the intake manifold and then the heavy cast iron exhaust manifold, to be able to even reach the nuts securing the heat exchanger… It is at times like this when I would have liked to get my bruised knuckles around the necks of the people who designed this engine!

 Three hours later I had the heat exchanger in my hands but it was not easy to clean the large device, with its honeycomb of tiny tubes inside carrying the engines fresh water to where it is cooled by the flow of seawater, that is, when there is any.